danbee/slugtastic/README.md

 Simple gem for autogenerating permalink style slugs for your ActiveRecord models.

+## Requirements

+* Ruby 1.9.2 or 1.9.3
+* Rails 3.1 or higher.

+It should work with Rails 3.0 but it hasn't been tested.

 ## Installation

 Add this line to your application's Gemfile: